 Green tree ants are essential builders in the rainforest.
 They’re like the worker bees of the ant world.
 The native forest of Thala Beach Nature Reserve is a thriving habitat for these insects.

-Now if you thought life was busy – you haven’t seen anything until you’ve seen a green ants nest in full defense mode!
+If you thought life was busy, you haven’t seen anything until you’ve seen a green ants nest in full defense mode!
 They clamber all over the tree containing their nest and protect it from invaders with a fervour and ferocity only to be attributed to the Mongul hordes.
-These ants are often found in the fruiting trees of Far North Queensland .
+These ants are often found in the fruiting trees of Tropical North Queensland .
 When an unsuspecting forager tries to help themselves to some tasty fruit, they find themselves attacked by a formidable miniature army of slicing and slashing mandibles – and who could blame them!
 Their bite is not very painful but several ants attacking simultaneously can be a touch uncomfortable.

 The nests are large and built by sticking the leaves at the end of branches together to create a sort of globular home.
 Most of the nest construction and weaving is conducted at night with major workers weaving towards the exterior of the nests and minor workers weaving within the interior.
 A mature colony of green tree ants can hold as many as 100,000 to 500,000 workers and may span as many as 12 trees and contain as many as 150 nests.
 Green ant colonies have one queen and a colony can live for up to eight years.
 Minor workers usually remain within the egg chambers of the nest tending the larvae, whereas major workers defend the colony territory, assist with the care of the queen and forage.